DrozmotiX/ioBroker.sourceanalytix/README.md

-# ioBroker.SourceAnalytix

-## Published code is currenlty in ALPHA state and only test-objects of discovergy demo account are hard-coded implemented (see to-do !)
-## first beta release for community testing expected by end of week 2 2019 ;-)
+#  [Beta - Released] SourceAnalytix

-# Warning, this adapter needs node 8 or higher !!!
+## Warning, this adapter needs node 8 or higher !!!

-ioBroker Power Monitor allows you to keep track & trace power consumption for your devices.
+ioBroker SourceAnalytix allows you to keep track & trace of consumption, cost and meter values for your devices.
-You need data as input (total amount of Wh used) from your devices and this adapter will :
+You need data as input (total amount of Wh, l/h or m3 used) from your devices and this adapter will :

-* Trace power usage daily, weekly, monthly, quarterly, yearly
+* Trace comsumption daily, weekly, monthly, quarterly, yearly
 * calculate costs (current price is configurable)
-* Can be used for Power Consumption and GAS
+* Can be used for Power Consumption, liquids, and GAS
-* Input values can be wh/kWh/m3
+* Input values can be wh/kWh/m3/l

+## How-To

+* [ ] To-Do

 This adapter has is roots with thanks to pix back in 2016 https://forum.iobroker.net/viewtopic.php?f=21&t=2262